dewama79/dewama79/index.md

 excerpt: "About Me..."
 ---

-I am a academic.
+I am an academic.
 I am a PhD student at Oregon Health & Science University.

-## Current Interests and Projects:
+## Current Interests and Projects:My research is about health-related predictors in breast cancer patients in Saudi Arabia.

 - Website Design
 - [GitHub Pages](http://laderast.github.io)